jhpyle/docassemble/_docs/playground.md

 or more "files" and then run an interview with one click.

 Each "tab" on the Playground page is a [YAML] file.
-If you have a tab called "test" and a tab called "questions," you can incorporate one into the other by reference.
+If you have a tab called "test.yml" and a tab called "questions.yml," you can incorporate one into the other by reference.

-For example, suppose your "test" tab contains:
+For example, suppose your "test.yml" tab contains:

 {% highlight yaml %}
 ---
 include:
-  - questions
+  - questions.yml
 ---
 mandatory: true
 code: